HoussamZak/Crypto-Main_Index_Correlations/README.md

 Do your own research.

 ****************************************************************
 Getting Started:

     Modules & Dependencies:
     Pandas, Numpy, Datetime, Seaborn, Matplotlib, requests & json

 Issues:
     main issue was when trying to export the whole findings, dataframes, graphs and markdowns as PDF.
+    Do not run on colab Google because it does not seem to fetch data for ^GSPC which is impossible.

 Houssam Zak
 github.com/houssamzak

 Sources:
 https://www.brookings.edu/research/fed-response-to-covid19/